ldullea/CovertChannel/README.md

 #####
 How to use:

-install dependencies for pyaudio, Librosa, Pydub, scipy, numpy, matplotlib, soundfile, wave sudo apt install portaudio19-dev
+install dependencies for Librosa, Pydub, scipy, numpy, matplotlib, soundfile, wave

-install pyaudio
+pip3 install <library_name>
-pip3 install pyaudio
+repeat this for each dependency

-Have main.py target appropriate
+Have main.py target the appropriate files within the encode and decode functions